Bridging Distribution Shift and AI Safety: Conceptual and Methodological Synergies

 \section{Label Shift}

-Label shift happens when the distribution of labels $Y$ changes between the source and target domains.
-As illustrated in Figure \ref{fig:label-shift}, this phenomenon arises from variations in the label distribution rather than changes in the input features $X$.
-For example, consider a binary classifier trained to predict whether an individual is negative ($y_1$) or positive ($y_2$) for pneumonia.
-If the classifier is trained on data from a time period when pneumonia is rare (source domain) but then tested later when the disease becomes more prevalent (target domain), the resulting shift in the label distribution will lead to decreased accuracy \citep{lipton2018detecting}.
+Label shift occurs when the distribution of labels $Y$ changes between the source and target domains.
+This phenomenon arises from variations in the label distribution rather than the input features $X$.
+For example, consider a binary classifier trained to predict whether an individual tests negative ($y_1$) or positive ($y_2$) for pneumonia (Figure \ref{fig:label-shift}).
+If the classifier is trained on data from a time period when pneumonia is rare (source domain) but then tested later when the disease becomes more prevalent (target domain), the resulting shift in the label distribution can lead to decreased accuracy~\citep{lipton2018detecting}.

-In the following sections, we focus on two specific types of label shift, namely generalized label shift and open-set label shift.
+In the following sections, we focus on two specific types of label shift, namely, generalized label shift and open-set label shift.
 These two types of label shift are closely connected to the AI safety topics of fairness and trustworthiness.